 - a.
 Lincoln implemented a competitive workforce development grant program for nonprofits and/or institutions of higher education implementing programs designed for unemployed workers and youth who were unemployed prior to the pandemic and seeking employment. - b.
 These programs are providing approved job training including trainings for the most in-demand job fields such as nursing, IT certifications, manufacturing certifications, and reskilling/upskilling in advanced technology. - c.
 To date 1026 participants have been served cumulatively.
 See specific numbers for each training grant under Project Inventory. - 5.
 Revenue replacement: Ensured that city services that lost revenue due to the pandemic can provide stable services into the future and complete government services as deemed necessary. - a.
-Replace lost revenue in the amount of \$10 million - b.
-A total of \$4.5 million has been used to replace lost revenue in the City Parking Services Division. - c.
-A total of \$4.5 million has been dedicated to the youth sports complex along with funds from Lancaster County and private donors. - d.
-One million dollars will be dedicated to the improvements needed for the Music District in downtown Lincoln.
+Replace \$10 million in lost revenue - b. \$4.5 million has been used to replace lost revenue in the City Parking Services Division. - c. \$4.5 million has been dedicated to the youth sports complex along with funds from Lancaster County and private donors. - d. \$1 million is dedicated to the improvements needed for the Music District in downtown Lincoln.